The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Problem formulation and summary

 where $b>0$ is a sufficiently large constant, and $|(x_j,u_j)|$ denotes the $\ell_2$-norm of a vector stacking $x_j$ and $u_j$.
 The normalization with $1+|(x_k,u_k)|^2/b^2$ ensures that the variables $s_k^i$ remain bounded even when $x_k,u_k$ become arbitrarily large, while for small $x_k,u_k$ the normalization is close to the identity.
 This will simplify the subsequent analysis and the resulting statement of the policy-regret bounds.
-Our analysis also carries over to $b\rightarrow \infty$ and the same regret bounds apply, as is discussed in App.~\ref{App:relax}; however, the constants in the resulting regret guarantees and algorithm parameters become more complex.
-The sum of squared distances $|x_{j+1}-f^i(x_j,u_j)|^2$ can be interpreted as the negative log-likelihood of model $i$ given the past trajectory $\{x_j,u_j\}_{j=1}^k$, due to the fact that the process noise is Gaussian.
+Our analysis also carries over to the limiting case where $b$ is unbounded (i.e., $b\rightarrow \infty$), and the same regret bounds apply, as is discussed in App.~\ref{App:relax}; however, the constants in the resulting regret guarantees and algorithm parameters become more complex.
+The sum of squared distances $|x_{j+1}-f^i(x_j,u_j)|^2$ can be interpreted as the negative log-likelihood of model $i$ given the past trajectory $\{x_j,u_j\}_{j=1}^k$, due to the Gaussian process noise.
 Hence, from a Bayesian perspective, the distribution $\exp(-s_k^i)$ represents the probability that model $f^i$ corresponds to $f$ given the past trajectory.
 The scaling with $\eta$ implements a softmax (for $\eta$ large we greedily pick the model that maximizes the posterior, for $\eta\approx1$ we directly sample from the posterior).
-Our analysis also applies when $n_k$ is non-zero-mean, since this can be captured by modifying $f$ accordingly, and generalizes to sub-Gaussian process noise.
+The update rule has close connections to Hedge or multiplicative weights, which is a common decision-making strategy in online learning \citep{cesaBianchi,MWMeta,HedgeStochastic}.
+Nonetheless, our setting is mathematically distinct from Hedge due to dynamics that couple states, actions, and rewards across time, and the need for exploration.
+As such, existing analysis techniques do not apply.
+Furthermore, our analysis extends to non-zero-mean $n_k$, since this can be captured by modifying $f$ accordingly, and generalizes to sub-Gaussian process noises thanks to the corresponding bounds on moment-generating functions.

 The algorithm chooses control actions $u_k$ as